Office Reader

 Known Limits

-• The plugin never saves changes back to .docx.
+• The plugin never saves changes back to .docx, .pptx, or .xlsx.

 • Legacy .doc files are not rendered directly, but the plugin shows external-open and conversion guidance.